 top of page

-Occasional difficulty in communication is a shared human experience.
-When we fail to hear and understand, we experience a disconnection with our family, co-workers and community.
-For people with significant and lasting hearing loss, life can be a long series of challenges to navigate.
-Fortunately, the use of cochlear implants, hearing aids and other hearing assistive devices can have life altering positive effects on an individual with hearing loss and his or her family.
-Research helps us understand the impact of hearing loss and how to best use technologies and/or practices to overcome its consequences.
+The use of cochlear implants, hearing aids and other hearing assistive devices can have life altering positive effects on people with hearing loss and their families.
+Research helps us understand the impact of hearing loss and how to best use technologies and practices to overcome its consequences.

 As part of the growth and expanding services of The Hearing House, research has been given a greater priority in our day to day work.
 Research may sometimes be perceived as being time consuming and invasive.
 Indeed, it can require extra time and effort but it also offers everyone an opportunity to contribute to the expanding pool of knowledge.
 Participation is voluntary and “giving back” is always appreciated.